 Workplace awards will be presented to local organizations which conducted a United Way fundraising campaign within the workplace.
 Cornerstone celebrates workplaces that achieved at least 65 percent employee participation, follow best practices and experienced growth of $1,000 or more to their employee fundraising campaign.
 This award will be given to Employers Health.
 Trailblazer celebrates workplaces that increased their level of commitment and support in employee giving by 10% or $1,000 or more.
 This award will be given to the following companies: Ashley Furniture Homestore – Wellsville Carpet Town, Inc., Canton City Government, CliftonLarsonAllen LLP, Coleman Professional Services, CommQuest Services, Inc., Farmers National Bank, Gervasi Vineyard, Lake Local Schools, Macy’s, Mercy Medical Center, Ohio CAT – North Canton, PolyOne Corporation, PTC Alliance, Stark County Board of Developmental Disabilities, Stark County Department of Job & Family Services and The Canton City School District.
 Chairs Circle celebrates the elite group of companies who have demonstrated their commitment to improving our community through giving, engagement and volunteer leadership.
 This recognition will be given to the following companies: Aultman Health Foundation, Diebold Nixdorf, H-P Products, Inc., Marathon Petroleum Company LP Ohio Refining Division, Synchrony Financial, The Beaver Excavating Company, The Karcher Group, Timken Company, TimkenSteel Corporation and Williams.

 Joseph J. Feltes is a member of the AultCare Insurance Company Board of Directors and the Canton Regional Chamber of Commerce, in addition to many other boards and community service organizations.
-He helps provide guidance and strategy for the following organizations: Aultman Health Foundation; Aultcare; Access Health; MEWA; Canton Regional Chamber of Commerce Executive Committee in conjunction with Stark Education Partnership, Stark County Educational Service Center and Education Sub-Committee; and the Strengthening Stark initiative.
-Joseph has also contributed to the following organizations over the past twenty years: Pro Football Hall of Fame Centennial Host Committee, Canton Museum of Art, Friends of the Summit, Pregnancy Support Center and Stark County Bar Association.
+He helps provide guidance and strategy for the following organizations: Aultman Health Foundation, Aultcare, Access Health, MEWA, Canton Regional Chamber of Commerce Executive Committee in conjunction with Stark Education Partnership, Stark County Educational Service Center and Education Sub-Committee, as well as the Strengthening Stark initiative.
+Joseph has also contributed to the following organizations over the past 20 years: Pro Football Hall of Fame Centennial Host Committee, Canton Museum of Art, Friends of the Summit, Pregnancy Support Center and Stark County Bar Association.

 Nominator Mike Gallina, Vice President of Aultcare states, “Joe’s ‘why’ is centered in his service mindset.
 He uses his skills and talents to lift others up through these organizations, as well as for organizations who simply want some ‘Joe-time’.
 He is that good!”